 - You have a spouse or dependent who has been diagnosed with COVID-19

-- You suffer financial consequences as a result of quarantine, employment furlough, layoffs, reduced work hours or cannot work due to lack of child care as a result of coronavirus
+- You suffer financial consequences as a result of quarantine, employment furlough, layoffs, reduced work hours or cannot work due to lack of child care, or a reduction in pay, as a result of coronavirus

 - You experience a financial loss to an individually owned or operated business that is caused by a closing or reduction of hours due to coronavirus